Anonymous – Article on HowlRound by Laura Mariott, April 8th 2017 (Full Article Here)

 At the moment theatre productions such as The Collector and Anonymous are tackling important issues that affect the audiences’ everyday lives.
 As older, more traditional ideas of masculinity, of how to live and work are being challenged on all fronts, the theatre is serving as one stage where these issues can be worked through.

 Audience Reviews (January 2017)

 “I thought this play was really amazing.
 I think the lead actors really did the parts justice and made you feel for them and their situations.
 The young drug addict was great with the crazy up and down moods he really had me nervous.
-Sean was so great, a man harden by the streets but he plays him so well that you can’t but like him as you can see that there is a softer side to Sean.
+Sean was so great, a man hardened by the streets but he plays him so well that you can’t help but like him as you can see that there is a softer side to Sean.
 Would highly recommend going to see this before it finishes, great writing and some great acting!
 Well done!”

 “This play deserves 5 stars.
 Thought-provoking, emotional, humorous and heartfelt.
 A must see while it is on in the International Bar.”

 “This play is amazing…Wonderfully served by Nathalie Clement’s direction, Mark Richardson’s beautifully written script leads the audience through a reflection on homelessness in our society.
 Always poetic, sometimes dramatic, the play is also funny and entertaining.
-Casting and actor’s performance are on point… Zeff, Brendan, Conor, Nathalie and Joe give life to their character in a realistic yet so endearing way.
+Casting and actor’s performance are on point… Zeff, Brendan, Conor, Nathalie and Joe give life to their characters in a realistic yet so endearing way.
 Zeff Lawless is outstanding in the part of Sean the poet.
 This is a must-see play!”

 “Went to see this play last night and was completely blown away. (…) The play has many facets which will humour you, frighten you and enlighten you to human life on the streets of Dublin. (…) The acting was mesmerizing and so realistic. (…) You forgot that you were in a theatre and not on the streets of Dublin.”